weiji14/ctcorenet/README.md

 This will load the image data stored in `data/train`, perform the training (minimize loss between img.png and label.png), and produce some outputs.

+### Reproducing the entire pipeline

+To easily manage the whole machine learning workflow, this project uses the data version control ([DVC](https://github.com/iterative/dvc/)) library which stores all the commands and input/intermediate/output data assets used.
+This makes it easy to reproduce the entire pipeline using a single command

+    dvc repro

+This command will perform all the data preparation and model training steps.
+For more information, see https://dvc.org/doc/start/data-pipelines.